KojiGitCode/OAJPE/README.md

 - GAT500.angle1012.py: For Training Angle Health Index (Between Buses 10-12)P rediction Model
 - GAT500.angle1049.py: For Training Angle Health Index (Between Buses 10-49) Prediction Model

+Warning: When running in GPU mode instead of CPU mode, please ensure that your GPU has at least 48 GB of memory.
+Insufficient GPU memory may cause the program to terminate unexpectedly before completing the training process.

 ### Detailed Testing Procedure
 Python codes for testing are available: